QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 #. differentiating the finite version of :eq:`oneone` with respect to :math:`y_0, y_1, \ldots, y_N`, and

-#. setting these derivatives to zero
+#. setting these derivatives to zero.

 For :math:`t=0, \ldots, N-m` these first-order necessary conditions are the *Euler equations*.